khulnasoft/ml-workspace/gpu-flavor/README.md

 ---

 Licensed **Apache 2.0**.
-Created and maintained with ❤️ by developers from Berlin.
+Created and maintained with ❤️ by developers from Khulnasoft.